 Read More: When Edison Turned Night into Day

 His successes would garner him further attention from the the U.S. Electric Lighting Company, putting him at a company in direct competition with Edison, in 1880.
-While there, Latimer patented a new filament for the light bulb, using carbon instead of more incendiary materials, like bamboo, that were commonly used for filaments.
+While there, Latimer patented a new filament for the light bulb, using carbon instead of more incendiary materials, like bamboo, that was commonly used for filaments.
 The addition of the carbon filament increased the life span and practicality of light bulbs, which had previously died after just a few days.
 In 1884, he went on to work with Edison at the Edison Electric Light Company.

 Color IBM PC Monitor and Gigahertz Chip, Co-Invented by Mark Dean c.
 1980 and 1999